 Authority and Stupidity

 W.B.
-Yeats was born 160 years ago on June 13, 2025.
+Yeats was born 160 years ago on June 13, 1865.
 One hundred years ago, that “smiling public man” lived through and endorsed the rise of authoritarianism, whether in the guise of Mussolini’s Italian fascism or in that of the new right-wing Catholic Irish Free State, whose forces had triumphed over the left wing of the Republican movement in the bloody Civil War that followed the anti-colonial War of Independence.
 Yeats made no bones about his belief in a strong, authoritative, if not authoritarian state and praise the new Irish counter-revolutionary government for its willingness to take life, meaning its execution in reprisals for IRA actions of most of the leadership of the anti-treaty Republicanism who were committed to a more thorough-going decolonization of Ireland as a whole and on principle antagonistic to partition.

-Yeats’ endorsed those reprisals, commenting later that “The Government of the Free State has been proved legitimate by the only effective test; it has been permitted to take life … They executed more than seventy and not a vote changed.”
+Yeats’ endorsed those reprisals, commenting later that “The Government of the Free State has been proved legitimate by the only effective test; it has been permitted to take life. ...
+They executed more than seventy and not a vote changed.”
 And he praised the Minister of Justice responsible for them, Kevin O’Higgins, calling him “the Irish Mussolini.”
-Mussolini, indeed, offered a model for a strong Irish state to Yeats, who, in 1924 remarked in an interview with the conservative Anglo-Irish paper, The Irish Times: “I see the same tendency here in Ireland [as in France and Italy] towards authoritative government.
+Mussolini, indeed, offered a model for a strong Irish state to Yeats, who in 1924 remarked in an interview with the conservative Anglo-Irish paper, The Irish Times: “I see the same tendency here in Ireland [as in France and Italy] towards authoritative government.
 What else can chaos produce even though our chaos has been a very small thing compared with the chaos in Central Europe?”

-Powerful lines, indeed, but what passes unnoticed is that Yeats is here celebrating, not decrying, the return of authoritarian rule after “twenty centuries” in which the advent of the Christian dispensation had led to the rise of democracy and what he would later dub “the filthy modern tide.”
-According to Yeats’s contemporaneously developed philosophy of history, A Vision, with its belief in the “antithetical image,” the “rough beast” is the archetype that will displace the “rocking cradle” of Christianity’s tendency towards the meekness, individualism and democracy that have led to chaos and things falling apart.
-It will substitute for it the firm and order-restoring rule of a new and authoritarian aristocracy.
-As the gentle rocking of the cradle spawns democratic chaos, so the rough beast of the poem inaugurates an “ordine nuovo” that is its opposite.
 The invocation of “The Second Coming” with such frequency, based on so misleading a reading of its political intent, is a discomfiting phenomenon, though perhaps it allows us to decipher the secretly authoritarian leanings betrayed in the rote invocation of “mere anarchy” by liberal ideologues.
-But casting around for an alternative image for the brutality and cruelty of our times, I did found one where I least expected it, in Yeats’s extraordinary poem “Nineteen Hundred and Nineteen,” written in the very moment of Ireland’s war of decolonization and full of Yeats’s dismay with a violence that—in the equally notorious Easter 1916—he met with such ambivalence, given his own role in forging the nationalist movement.
+But casting around for an alternative image for the brutality and cruelty of our times, I did find one where I least expected it, in Yeats’s extraordinary poem “Nineteen Hundred and Nineteen”, written in the very moment of Ireland’s war of decolonization and full of Yeats’s dismay with a violence that—in the equally notorious Easter 1916—he met with such ambivalence, given his own role in forging the nationalist movement.
 The poem ends with a peculiarly enigmatic stanza, even for Yeats, one that I have always found hard to interpret or to ground either in any clear schema or with reference to his contemporary moment.
 The stanza is worth citing at length, since it is not part of the usual quotable repertoire of Yeatsian gems:

 VI